-Disaster.
-The example given at the Court of Master Sommeliers seminar was "oysters and Cabernet Sauvignon".
-Oysters are so delicate and the big, bold red wine so dry and tannic, it is a match made in, well, the other place.
+Pairings best avoided.
+The example given at the seminar was "oysters and Cabernet Sauvignon".
+Oysters are delicate and the bold red wine so dry and tannic, it is a match made in, well, down below.
 Another disastrous pairing might be Pinot Grigio and a porterhouse steak.
 Light and fruity doesn't really jive with charred and fatty.

-Solo Act.
 For many people in many careers, the solo act is the epitome of success.
 Lead actor, executive chef, chief operating officer, attending surgeon, president.
 We get it.
 But it's not a nice concept with wine pairing.
 If just the wine or just the dish overpower the other, you may as well not have bothered.
 It would be an incredible waste of food or wine, or both.

 Weight with weight.
 Eat seafood with Chablis, not heavy red wines.
 Drink Zinfindel while eating lamb.
 For crowd pleasers with a range of food, try Chardonnay or Pinot Noir.
 I personally love a full-bodied, dry sparkling wine, because I find it can take you through many a meal from the salad to the roasted chicken.

 Acids with acids, dust with dust.
-The dust part was just for fun, but if you have food that is high in acid, such as a vinaigrette, briny seafood or tart goat cheese, enjoy them with a light white wine that is also high in acid.
+The dust part was just for fun, but if you have food that is high in acid, such as a vinaigrette, briny seafood or tart goat cheese, enjoy them with a light white wine also high in acid.
 Candidates: Sauvignon Blanc, dry Riesling or Chablis (France's version of a light and bright Chardonnay).

 Fish hate tannins.
 Or in other words, the fatty oils in fish such as salmon and tuna get even fishier when eaten while drinking a bold, dry red wine.
 But hey, if you want your fish even fishier, you do what you want with your own taste buds.

 Beware of green things.
 Bitter green vegetables like asparagus and artichokes are notorious for turning the flavors of great wines metallic.
 If these are on the plate, either make sure they are cooked extensively (grilled or roasted), or paired with light white wines with herbal notes.

-The Triple S Rule.
+The Triple "S" Rule.
 Salty, smoky, spicy.
 If the food in front of you is one, both or all three - choose wisely.
 Acidic wines such as dry sparkling wines, Riesling and Chenin Blanc balance the heat and salt well.
 A red wine does not - it will not even be close to magical.
 Champagne works best in my book.
 See here about its effect on Cheetos.